linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 Overall Manufacturing & 9 & 70 & 51 & 80 & 38 & 67 & 97 & 98 \\
 \hline
 \end{array}$$
-Notes: Cells display share of products in the industry that are exported to the U.S. by at Least one country from the region.
+Notes: Cells display share of products in the industry that are exported to the U.S. by $\$a_t$$ Least one country from the region.
 Asia results exclude China.
 Table 8: Product Penetration by Region and Year

 # China's Export Mix and Pricing

 This chart is the base 2 logarithm of OECD countries versus China in terms of the unit value of products sold for export
 - 1991 - OECD chemicals price 2.01 X Chinese; 2001 - 2.58 X
 - 1991 - OECD machinery price 9.2 X Chinese; 2001 - 9.7 X$$\begin{array}{ | c | c | c | c | c | c | c | c | c | c | c | c | }